 In April 1945 two important events occurred.
 One on the 13th, I was born, a few days later the West Bridgford Amateur Operatic Society was born.
 From the age of eleven I was introduced to Gilbert and Sullivan at school, how this changed my life.
 I went to see The Yeoman of the Guard performed by WBOS.
 That was it, a lifelong love began.
 In 1960, I was persuaded to audition by a neighbour who was a founder member Mabel Scarrott.
 At fifteen I was too young but I was able to become a non-acting member and sing at rehearsals.
 When floor rehearsals started, someone dropped out and they said that as I was sixteen a few days before the show I could become a full member.
 It was Ruddigore, my partner was wonderful Paul Ewing.
 I'll never forget the kindness and help that I received from the members, for a naive schoolgirl it was wonderful.
 The principals were real stars, Clarice and Peter Chew, Barbara Hill, John Rockley, June and Paul Ewing, they would have graced any professional group.
 In those days seats sold out and on Saturday nights there was a ballot for tickets, such was the high reputation of the Society.
 We even had a professional makeup artist from London, Jules Marten.
 The Society was so friendly, no cliques, no bitching.
 After a break I returned in 1981 and became Secretary (twice).
 During my WBOS career I have met some wonderful people and I thank them for the amazing memories.
 So much more I could tell but space limits.

 On moving to Nottingham in 1987 Sheila and I saw performances by three possible groups, made some enquiries, then decided to join West Bridgford Operatic Society.
 We were made most welcome and soon realised that we had made the right decision!
 Since joining I have taken part in every show and concert, apart from the recent “Sweeney Todd”, enjoying both chorus and principal roles.
-I spent several years on the Committee before becoming Vice-Chairman in 2005 and Chairman from 2006 to 2012.
+I spent several years on the Committee before becoming Vice-Chairman in 2005 and Chairman from 2006 to 2012, also from 2016 to 2018.
 For many years I also enjoyed organising concerts that the Society gave regularly for Friends of the Salvation Army, Stanton on the Wolds Golf Club, West Bridgford Bowls Club, and one-off concerts for a number of other organisations and individuals.

 What to me is important about the Society, apart from musical and dramatic standards, is its friendliness and inclusiveness.
 We are a group of friends who make music together and socialise, not least at the annual Men's Weekend.
 Long may this continue.